-- Goal is to construct a no-arbitrage interest rate tree consistent with the yields and/or yield volatilities of zero-coupon bonds of all maturities. - This procedure is called calibration.a - Pick a binomial tree model in which the logarithm of the future short rate obeys the binomial distribution. - Exactly like the CRR tree. - The limiting distribution of the short rate at any future time is hence lognormal.
+- Goal is to construct a no-arbitrage interest rate tree consistent with the yields and/or yield volatilities of zero-coupon bonds of all maturities. - This procedure is called calibration.a - Pick a binomial tree model in which the logarithm of the future short rate obeys the binomial distribution. - Like the CRR tree for pricing options. - The limiting distribution of the short rate at any future time is hence lognormal.